GerHobbelt/HTMLawed/htmLawed_README.txt

   1.1.1 - 27 September 2008.
 Better nesting correction when omitable closing tags are absent

-  1.1 - 29 June 2008. '$config["hook_tag"]' and '$config["format"]' introduced for custom tag/attribute check/modification/injection and output compaction/beautification; fixed a regex-in-$spec parsing bug
+  1.1 - 29 June 2008. '$config["hook_tag"]' and '$config["tidy"]' introduced for custom tag/attribute check/modification/injection and output compaction/beautification; fixed a regex-in-$spec parsing bug

   1.0.9 - 11 June 2008.
-Fixed bug in invalid HTML code-point entity check
+Fix for a bug in checks for invalid HTML code-point entities

-  1.0.8 - 15 May 2008. 'bordercolor' attribute for 'table', 'td' and 'tr'
+  1.0.8 - 15 May 2008.
+Permit 'bordercolor' attribute for 'table', 'td' and 'tr'

   1.0.7 - 1 May 2008.
 Support for 'wmode' attribute for 'embed'; '$config["show_setting"]' introduced; improved '$config["elements"]' evaluation